-1 Year, On-Campus 34 credit hours
+1 Year, On-Campus Master of Science in Pharmacogenomics 34 credit hours

 The on-campus program at the Fort Wayne, IN campus is designed primarily for those with an undergraduate science degree, offering a one-year, intensive path to a master's degree divided into three four-month semesters.
 It provides unparalleled depth and breadth in pharmacogenomics and includes the study of human genetics, bioinformatics, ethics and pharmacokinetics.
 The curriculum offers electives in laboratory training or pharmacogenomics implementation in clinical settings.
 Students that take the laboratory training will learn to perform DNA analysis with the most up-to-date technology in preparation for work in the pharmacogenomic/genetic testing, pharmaceutical, and professional service industries.
 Students taking electives in pharmacogenomics implementation will create a business plan for implementation of pharmacogenomics testing at a clinical site.
 The pharmacogenomics implementation electives are completed online.
 See the Master of Science in PGx degree requirements below.

-2 Year, Online
+2 Year, Online Master of Science in Pharmacogenomics 34 credit hours